qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 [here](https://networkop.co.uk/post/2018-11-k8s-topo-p1/).
 Tl;dr it creates
-`veth`'s for connectivity between pods on the same node and runs a daemon on all the nodes to coordinate creation of VXLAN p2p links for cross-node pod connectivity  When I started on this project, it didn't have support for k8s 1.18, which is what I was using.
+`veth`'s for connectivity between pods on the same node and runs a daemon on all the nodes to coordinate creation of VXLAN p2p links for cross-node pod connectivity.
+When I started on this project, it didn't have support for k8s 1.18, which is what I was using.
 After opening a GitHub issue asking dumb questions in which I mentioned this fact, he updated it to support 1.18 (thank you!).
 By that time I had already attempted to use the other supported method,